Navy For Moms

 Information

-For parents and loved ones of deployed and deploying military personnel...Aghanistan/Iraq war zones.
+For parents and loved ones of deployed and deploying military personnel...Aghanistan/Iraq and any and all war zones.
 Please introduce yourself on the main comment page.

 Corpsmen on the job in Afghanistan: